xtne6f/tsmemseg/Readme.txt

   Duration other than the initial segment.

 -a acc_timeout (seconds), 0<=range<=600, default=10
-  Quit when the named-pipes of this tool have not been accessed for more than acc_timeout.
+  Quit when the named-pipes/FIFOs of this tool have not been accessed for more than acc_timeout.
 0 means no quit.

 -c cmd
   Run command once when this tool is closing or access-timedout. "cmd" string is passed to system() C function.